andreaFaccenda00/DeepVisionAnalytics/README.md

 ### `main`

-Script to run object detection on a video file using the Ultralytics YOLOv8 model.
+Script to run object detection on a video file using the Ultralytics YOLOv8 model.Key parameters include:

   - `--zone_configuration_path`: Path to the zone configuration JSON file.
   - `--source_video_path`: Path to the source video file.